Pinoccio/hardware-backpack-template/documentation/BackpackbusProtocol.rst

         When choosing the timings for the bus, the master is assumed to have an accurate crystal, with negligable deviations from the nominal frequency.
-The master timings simply allow +/- 50μs, so the exact software implementation does not need to jump through hoops to get very exact timings.
+The master timings simply allow +/- 50μs or 25μs, so the exact software implementation does not need to jump through hoops to get very exact timings.
 The reset duration has a bit more allowance, simply because the actual duration doesn't matter much.

         For the slave, the minimum and maximum are more relaxed, to allow slaves to use a less accurate RC oscillator for their clock.

-        Finally, care is taken to guarantee at least 50μs between every bus change and sample moment, to allow for bus rise time (125kΩ · 400pF is about 50μs).
+        Finally, care is taken to guarantee at least 100μs between every bus change and sample moment, to allow for bus rise time (with 125kΩ and 400pF this allows the bus to rise up to 86% of VCC)

+        The next bit start time has been chosen such that it is at least the typical send 0 time + bus idle time.

+        The maximum next bit start time allows the master to do some work between bits and bytes.
+To allow the slave to sample for reset and timeout at the same time, this means that the reset time is longer than otherwise required, but since the reset only happens once every transaction, this extra overhead is not so significant.

         Detailed timing calculations that formed the basis of these calculations are available as `a separate spreadsheet`_.